 Finances are also a factor.
-Couples who have $50,000 or fewer in assets are more likely to divorce than those who have over $250,000 in assets.
+Couples who have $50,000 or fewer in assets are more likely to divorce in Miami than those who have over $250,000 in assets.
 Factors that do not appear to affect the divorce rate in this age group include retirement, the “empty nest” syndrome, health problems or education levels.

 Among older couples who dissolve their marriage, around one-third have been married for more than 30 years and a little over 10 percent have been married longer than 40 years.
 Divorce later in life may have significant financial implications.
 For couples who are living together after the age of 50, the poverty rate is only about 4 percent.
 For older men who divorce, it is 11 percent.
-More than one-fourth of older women experience poverty after divorce.
+More than one-fourth of older women experience poverty after divorce in Miami.